Giovanny Espinoza: Birmingham City

 In June 2009, Espinoza's agent claimed that a fee had been agreed for the player to move to English Premier League club Birmingham City, and the parties were only awaiting final paperwork for the deal to be completed.
 The two-year deal was confirmed on 24 June 2009, where he will play alongside compatriot Christian Benítez.
 Espinoza was an unused substitute in the league game against Stoke City on 22 August 2009, and made his Birmingham debut three days later, playing the whole of the 2–1 second round League Cup win away against Southampton.
 On 12 January 2010 his contract with Birmingham was cancelled by mutual consent, having only made two League Cup appearances for the club.

 Unión Española

-In 2010, Giovanny Espinoza signed for Unión Española on loan for a contract of three years.
+In 2010, Giovanny Espinoza signed for Unión Española for a contract of three years.

 Deportivo Quito

 In January 2012, he signed a contract with Deportivo Quito for the 2012 season.